-Course Requirements.
-The degree is awarded to candidates who complete twenty-seven hours of faculty-approved coursework with an average grade of B or above on all courses attempted and an acceptable thesis/project for which three hours of credit toward the thirty required for graduation are awarded as MLS 693/694 do not count toward the requirement of four liberal studies courses.
+A minimum of twelve of the 27 hours of coursework must be chosen from the interdisciplinary courses particularly designed for the liberal studies program; a student may take all nine required courses from these specially designed offerings.
+The Directed Study Course (MLS 786) as well as MLS 693/694 do not count toward the requirement of four liberal studies courses.
 A maximum of five courses may be chosen from 600- and 700-level departmental courses that carry three hours of graduate credit.
 No more than four 600-level courses may count toward the degree.
 A student may transfer a maximum of six semester hours from another liberal studies program or from an appropriate graduate program at the discretion of the director and the dean of the Graduate School.